hmuchalski/hmuchalski.github.io/team.md

 ### Karina Bustos, MS Chemistry

 Karina graduated with a B.S. degree in Chemistry from Fresno State in Spring 2020.
 Her undergraduate research focused on synthesis of fluorine-labeled standards for our top secret NMR experiments.
 We could not afford losing Karina with her vast knowledge and expertise and promptly recruited her to the graduate program.
 Karina was in the 2020 cohort of the Bridges to Doctorate Program in partnership with UC Davis.
-After successful defense of her thesis, Karina plans to join the private sector of chemistry workforce, preferably in cosmetics chemistry.
+Karina successfully defended her thesis in Spring 2022 and is currently working for Agro Plantae.

 ### Christopher C. Dillon, MS Chemistry

 Chris graduated with a B.S. degree in chemistry from Fresno State in 2018.
 His undergraduate research (in HMLab) focused on development of gold(I)-catalyzed synthesis of benzo[b]thiophenes.
 In 2019--2021 he conducted his thesis research in our lab focusing on gold(I)-catalyzed synthesis of benzofurans.
 After successful defense of his theses, Chris joined the lab at USDA (Parlier).
-In 2022 he took a job at the California State Government.
+In 2022 he took a job as Environmental Scientist with California Department of Food and Agriculture.

 ### Quang Le, MS Chemistry

 Quang graduated with a B.S. in Chemistry from Fresno State in 2014.
 His undergraduate research with Dr. Melissa Garret focused on the syntheses of macrocyclic nickel complexes as metalloprotein models.
 In 2016--2018 he conducted his thesis research in out lab working on the synthesis of stable sulfenic acids as potential antioxidants.
-After successful defense of his thesis, Quang joined the chemistry branch of the local government.
+After successful defense of his thesis, Quang joined the science arm of the local government working as Senior Environmental Scientist for the Department of Toxic Substances Control.

 ### Undergraduate Alumni